 What is a Product Demo and Why is it important in B2B SaaS?

 The product demo, or sales demo, is the most critical piece in the sales process of a B2B SaaS company.
-It’s the unique opportunity to demonstrate the value of your product to a prospective customer.
+It’s a unique opportunity to demonstrate the value of your product to a prospective customer.

 Product demos are central to any software sales process.
 Poorly executed demos significantly slow down close rates.
 On the other hand, if done right, they can be very effective.